 The good news?
 The Affordable Care Act (ACA) has been shrinking the donut hole bit by bit each year since 2011, so:

-- In 2019, you’ll pay 25% of the cost for brand-name drugs and 37% of the cost for generic drugs while in the coverage gap.
+- In 2019, there was a 25% copay for brand-name drugs and 37% copay for generic drugs while in the coverage gap.

 - In 2020, the 37% copay for generic drugs in the coverage gap will be reduced to 25%, as well, effectively closing the “donut hole.”